Angela Lansbury: 1942–1951: Career beginnings and MGM contract

-At a party hosted by her mother, Lansbury met John van Druten, who had recently co-authored a script for Gaslight (1944), a mystery-thriller based on Patrick Hamilton's 1938 play, Gas Light.
-The film was being directed by George Cukor and starred Ingrid Bergman in the lead role of Paula Alquist, a woman in Victorian London being psychologically tormented by her husband.
+At a party hosted by her mother, Lansbury met John van Druten, who had recently co-authored a script for Gaslight (1944), a mystery-thriller based on Patrick Hamilton's 1938 play Gas Light.
+The film was being directed by George Cukor with Ingrid Bergman in the lead role of Paula Alquist, a woman in Victorian London being psychologically tormented by her husband.
 Druten suggested that Lansbury would be perfect for the role of Nancy Oliver, a cockney maid; she was accepted for the part, although, since she was only 17, a social worker had to accompany her on the set.
-Obtaining an agent, Earl Kramer, she was signed to a seven-year contract with MGM, earning $500 a week.
+After getting an agent, Earl Kramer, Lansbury signed a seven-year contract with MGM, earning $500 a week.
 Gaslight received critical acclaim, and Lansbury's performance was widely praised, earning her a nomination for the Academy Award for Best Supporting Actress.

-Her next film appearance was as Edwina Brown in National Velvet (1944); the film became a major commercial success and Lansbury developed a lifelong friendship with co-star Elizabeth Taylor.
-Lansbury next starred in The Picture of Dorian Gray (1945), a cinematic adaptation of Wilde's 1890 novel of the same name, which was again set in Victorian London.
+Her next film appearance was as Edwina Brown in National Velvet (1944); the film became a major commercial success, and Lansbury developed a lifelong friendship with co-star Elizabeth Taylor.
+Lansbury next starred in The Picture of Dorian Gray (1945), a cinematic adaptation of Oscar Wilde's 1890 novel of the same name, which was again set in Victorian London.
 Directed by Albert Lewin, Lansbury was cast as Sybil Vane, a working-class music hall singer who falls in love with the protagonist, Dorian Gray (Hurd Hatfield).
 Although the film was not a financial success, Lansbury's performance once more drew praise, earning her a Golden Globe Award, and she was again nominated for Best Supporting Actress at the Academy Awards, losing to Anne Revere, her co-star in National Velvet.

-Later MGM films: 1945–1951

 On September 27, 1945, Lansbury married Richard Cromwell, an artist and decorator whose acting career had come to a standstill.
-Their marriage was troubled; Cromwell was gay, and had married Lansbury in the unsuccessful hope that it would turn him heterosexual.
+Their marriage was troubled; Cromwell was gay and had married Lansbury in the unsuccessful hope that it would turn him heterosexual.
 Lansbury filed for divorce within a year, being granted a decree on September 11, 1946, but the couple remained friends until his death.
-In December 1946, she was introduced to fellow English expatriate Peter Pullen Shaw at a party held by former co-star Hurd Hatfield in Ojai Valley.
+In December 1946 she was introduced to fellow English expatriate Peter Pullen Shaw at a party held by former co-star Hurd Hatfield in Ojai Valley.
 Shaw was an aspiring actor, also signed to MGM, and had recently left a relationship with Joan Crawford.
 He and Lansbury became a couple, living together before she proposed marriage.
-They wanted a wedding in Britain, but the Church of England refused to marry two divorcees.
+They wanted a wedding in Britain, but the Church of England refused to marry divorced persons.
 Instead, they wed at St. Columba's Church, a place of worship under the jurisdiction of the Church of Scotland, in Knightsbridge, London, in August 1949, followed by a honeymoon in France.
 Returning to the US, they settled into Lansbury's home in Rustic Canyon, Malibu.
 In 1951, the couple both became naturalized US citizens, albeit retaining their British citizenship via dual nationality.